Shout at the Devil (film): Filming

 The film's budget has been reported as $9–10 million.
 Klinger said $3.5 million was provided by AIP.
+The same three South African furniture manufacturers who invested in Gold also invested in Shout at the Devil.)

 The film was shot on location in Malta and – controversially due to the then-apartheid regime – in South Africa.
 Shooting took fifteen weeks and began in March 1975.
 The South African portion of the film was based in the town of Port St Johns.

 Stars Roger Moore and Lee Marvin got along well.
 "They were very funny and liked each other a great deal", said director Peter Hunt.
 "They would socialise and get drunk together in the evenings, although they never had thick heads in the morning."

 "I love this gentleman", said Moore about Marvin.
 "Thanks to him I have given my best performance ever.
 I can only be as good as the other guy.
 Working with Lee Marvin hauls you up, forces you to try to reach his level."

-The movie was cut during post production with around 50 minutes cut out.
+The movie was cut during post production, with around 50 minutes excised.